ishehadeh/smp/notes/semantics.md

 readonly ex2: test;
 ex2.a = 2 // not ok
 ex2.b = 3 //not ok
 ```

+## References

+"Reference" types are an opaque reference to a location in memory.
+Unlike C pointers, references are *Non-nullable*, *Non-numeric* types.

+References can be cast to integer types in order to do arithmetic on them.

+## Bibliography

 [^1]: Grossman, Dan.
 “Quantified Types in an Imperative Language.”
 ACM Transactions on Programming Languages and Systems 28, no. 3 (May 2006): 429–75. https://doi.org/10.1145/1133651.1133653.